cs-golf/AirBDN/README.md

 * about page
     * add text to about page
     * maybe donate button to charity?
-* database
-    * finally decide on a structure and implement it
-    * add an abstraction layer for db in form .py file with query and write functions to separate concerns
 * backend
     * log each timestamp in file for keeping track of holes in db (say if server goes down, based on this file we'll know what we need to add to db)